The Crossing

 StandaloneMichael Fitzgerald had been twelve when his grandfather died, and he remembered the funeral more for the rain than for any words spoken over the grave.
 Now, at twenty-eight, standing in the iron frame of what would be the Riverside Hotel, he understood that Patrick had built something different from what Michael was building.

-Fitzgerald FamilyNevada Stories draws on the archives of the Historic Reno Preservation Society.
+Reinholt FamilyNevada Stories draws on the archives of the Historic Reno Preservation Society.
 If these stories matter to you, consider supporting the people who preserve them.

 Support HRPS →